IAMSSROBINSON/C/04_performing_operations/60_examining_conditions/notes.md

 <br>

-The operator can also be used to assign a value to a variable dependant on results;
+The operator can also be used to assign a value to a variable dependant on results:

 ```C
 // if variable value 'a' is greater than variable value 'b' then assign it to the value of given variable